zyang-16/RecNS/README.md

 # RecNS
 Source code and dataset for TKDE'22 paper "Region or Global?
 A Principle for Negative Sampling in Graph-based Recommendation"

+Region or Global?
+A Principle for Negative Sampling in Graph-based Recommendation

+Zhen Yang, Ming Ding, Xu Zou, Jie Tang, Fellow,IEEE, Bin Xu, Chang Zhou, and Hongxia Yang

+In TKDE 2022

+## Introduction
+RecNS is a general negative sampling method designed with two sampling strategies: positive-assisted sampling and exposure-augmented sampling, which utilize the proposed Three-Region Principle to guide negative sampling.
+The Three-Region Principle suggests that we should negatively sample more items at an intermediate region and less adjacent and distant items.

+## Preparation
+* Python 3.7
+* Tensorflow 1.14.0

+## Training
+### Training on the existing datasets
+#### For PinSage:
+You can use ```$ ./experiments/***.sh``` to train RecNS model.
+For example, if you want to train on the Zhihu dataset, you can run ```$ ./experiments/graphsage/recns_zhihu.sh ``` to train RecNS model.

+#### For LightGCN:
+You can use ```$ ./***.sh``` to train RecNS model.
+For example, if you want to train on the Zhihu dataset, you can run ```$ ./train.sh``` to train RecNS model.

+## Cite